xonsh/xonsh/docs/tutorial.rst

 ================== =========================== ================================
 PROMPT             xosh.environ.default_prompt The prompt text, may be str or
                                                function which returns a str.
+                                               The str may contain keyword
+                                               arguments which are
+                                               auto-formatted (see below).
 MULTILINE_PROMPT   ``'.'``                     Prompt text for 2nd+ lines of
                                                input, may be str or
                                                function which returns a str.